Maker-Kit-Laboratories/retro-arm/README.md

 # SUPPORT:
-- If you'd like to support this project, consider buying a `RETRO-OPI` kit @ [Maker Kit Laboratories - Printables](https://www.printables.com/@MakerKitLab_2578894)
+- If you'd like to support this project, consider buying a `RETRO-ARMBIAN` kit @ [Maker Kit Laboratories - Printables](https://www.printables.com/@MakerKitLab_2578894)
 - Comfirm supported boards and submit any issues you come across.
 Thanks!